sravanDwadasi/M3-AdministeringtheSysteminCloudEdition/Notes.md

     user ID is 300T04, type A_300T04 in the User Name field.
  8. Type [the instructor’s email address] in the Email Address field.
  9. Verify the Send Invitation check box is selected.
  10. Click the Save button.
 A message, “Successfully Saved Your data has been updated.” displays in the upper right corner and the Users panel displays again.
 An email has been immediately sent to the email address (the instructor, in this case) and provides a link to verify the account.
 If the instructor clicks the link, they will be invited to verify the account and create a password.
 This is based on a system option.
 In some cases, companies choose not to send this initial email because there may be more setup required.
- 11. Complete the following to populate the record with user specific data:
+ 11. Complete the following to populate the record with user specific data: <br>
      a.
-Type [your first initial] in the Search field.
+Type [your first initial] in the Search field. <br>
      b.
-Press Enter.
+Press Enter. <br>
      c.
-Locate the record added in step 10.
+Locate the record added in step 10. <br>
      d.
 Click the User Details button in the second column.
-A panel opens and displays the record the instructor added.
+A panel opens and displays the record the instructor added. <br>
      e.
-Verify the Details tab is selected.
+Verify the Details tab is selected. <br>
      f.
-Review the information displayed on the Details tab.
+Review the information displayed on the Details tab. <br>
      g.
-Type [exactly the same text as in the User Name field which is A_009Tnn] in the IFS IONPerson ID field.
+Type [exactly the same text as in the User Name field which is A_009Tnn] in the IFS IONPerson ID field. <br>
      h.
-Type B_[your assigned 009Tnn user ID] in the M3 User Alias field.
+Type B_[your assigned 009Tnn user ID] in the M3 User Alias field. <br>
-        Note: Per company specifics, the additional fields can be populated based on how you manage your employee information such as Title, Department, Manager, etc.
+        Note: Per company specifics, the additional fields can be populated based on how you manage your employee information such as Title, Department, Manager, etc. <br>
      i.
 Click the Save Item icon.
-A message, “Successfully Saved Your data has been updated.” displays in the upper right corner.
+A message, “Successfully Saved Your data has been updated.” displays in the upper right corner. <br>
- 12. Complete the following to add associated accounting entities:
+ 12. Complete the following to add associated accounting entities: <br>
      a.
 Click the Accounting Entities tab.
-There are no accounting entities assigned to the newly created user.
+There are no accounting entities assigned to the newly created user. <br>
      b.
 Click the Add new item icon.
-The Select Accounting Entities window opens.
+The Select Accounting Entities window opens. <br>
      c.
 Click the Records per page drop-down arrow in the lower right corner.
-A list displays.
+A list displays. <br>
      d.
-Click the 25 list item to display 25 records per page.
+Click the 25 list item to display 25 records per page. <br>
      e.
-Click to select the check box associated with the following accounting entities: o 009_
+Click to select the check box associated with the following accounting entities: <br>
+        o 009_ <br>
-        o 009_AAA
+        o 009_AAA <br>
-        o 009_BBB
+        o 009_BBB <br>
-        o 009_ZZZ
+        o 009_ZZZ <br>
      f.
 Click the Add & Close button.
-The Accounting Entities tab displays again with the newly added accounting entities.
+The Accounting Entities tab displays again with the newly added accounting entities. <br>
      g.
 Click the Save Item icon.
-A message, “Successfully Saved Your data has been updated.” displays in the upper right corner.
+A message, “Successfully Saved Your data has been updated.” displays in the upper right corner. <br>
  13. Complete the following to add the required security role:
      a.
-Click the Security Roles tab.
+Click the Security Roles tab. <br>
      b.
-Click the Add new item button.
+Click the Add new item button. <br>
      c.
-Type M3UI in the Search field.
+Type M3UI in the Search field. <br>
      d.
 Press Enter.
-Results display.
+Results display. <br>
      e.
-Click the check box preceding M3UI-User.
+Click the check box preceding M3UI-User. <br>
      f.
-Click the Add & Close button.
+Click the Add & Close button. <br>
      g.
 Click the Save icon.
-A message, “Successfully Saved Your data has been updated.” displays in the upper right corner.
+A message, “Successfully Saved Your data has been updated.” displays in the upper right corner. <br>
  14. Click the Back Arrow icon (screenshot below).
 The main Users panel displays.

 ## ION Desk